-Sonar View
+2D Sonar View

-Sonar View presents a historical log of sonar returns.
+Sonar View presents a 2-dimensional historical log of sonar returns.
 The most recent sonar returns are charted on the right side of the display.
 As new information is received, the historical information scrolls left across the display.

-- Upper and Lower Depth Range numbers indicate the distance from the surface of the water to a depth range sufficient to show the bottom. - Depth is automatically selected to keep the bottom visible on the display, although you can adjust it manually as well (see Sonar X-PressTM Menu). - Digital Readouts shown on the display will change based on the Select Readouts settings or the optional-purchase accessories attached (see Setup Menu Tab: Select Readouts). - Freeze Frame Use the 4-WAY Cursor Control key to freeze the display and move the cursor over a sonar return.
-The depth of the sonar return will be displayed at the bottom of the screen in the cursor information hox.
+- Upper and Lower Depth Range numbers indicate the distance from the surface of the water to a depth range sufficient to show the bottom. - Depth is automatically selected to keep the bottom visible on the display, although you can adjust it manually as well (see Sonar X-Press[TM] Menu). - Digital Readouts shown on the display will change based on the Select Readouts settings or the optional-purchase accessories attached (see Setup Menu Tab: Select Readouts). - Freeze Frame: Use the 4-WAY Cursor Control key to freeze the display and move the cursor over a sonar return.
+The depth of the sonar return will be displayed in the cursor dialog box.